 A string trimmer on wheels will enable you to get low on the plants and cut through tough, woody stems.
 Then, you can remove the fallen plants and go over the area with a mower to even out the weeds and get them looking at least something like a lawn.

 Protect yourself from the top down.
 These powerful tools can kick up a lot of vegetation and may also fling small stones.

 Most of the trimmer mower reviews listed below are for gas-powered tools.
 Battery-powered weed eaters are ideal for small to medium-sized yards, but definitely not for large yards, as they're limited by the energy capacity of their batteries.
 A normal gas string trimmer will give you more power and more flexibility.

-There is one battery powered walk behind trimmer listed below.
+There is a battery powered walk behind trimmer listed below.
 While it's not ideal for heavy brush, it does have the benefit of serving both as a trimmer and is level enough to work as a mower as well.

 While several brands claim to offer a self-propelled walk behind string trimmer, be aware that this is not a constant feature.
 You'll need to review your manual to determine how to turn this feature on, and more importantly, how to turn it off.

 The best self-propelled string trimmer can make it easy to move up and down steep embankments, but these tools need to be flexible enough that you can get away from dangers.
 If the self-propel feature is in an awkward spot, you will just need to release the power grip handle and get away.